LOve on your teeth.

 Brushing with Braces

 It is recommended that braces patients brush their teeth for two minutes after every meal with a soft-bristled, small-headed toothbrush and fluoride toothpaste.
 You can also use an electric toothbrush to increase brushing effectiveness.
 Brush the outside and inside surfaces of your teeth using small, gentle, circular motions while positioning the head of the toothbrush at a 45° angle to the gumline.
 Tooth chewing surfaces and the inside surfaces of your front teeth should be brushed using short, gentle, back-and-forth motions.
 Pay close attention to the areas around your brackets or other appliances.

 Flossing with Braces

-Flossing after every meal will help keep your teeth and braces clean, which will also help keep your treatment on track.
+Flossing after every meal will help keep your teeth and braces clean, which helps keep your treatment on track.
 To floss with braces, use a floss threader or special orthodontic floss to thread the floss underneath the wires.
 Wrap the ends of the floss around your pointer fingers of both hands, leaving a few inches of taut floss between them.
-Gently slide the floss between each set of teeth using a back and forth motion.
-Floss the sides of each tooth beneath the gum line to remove plaque and food particles.
+Gently slide the floss between your teeth using a back-and-forth motion.
+Floss the sides of each tooth beneath the gumline to remove plaque and food particles.
 If you find that your floss is not removing all of the food particles between your teeth and around your braces, a water flosser could be a great alternative.